Skirlez/fabricated-exchange/README.md

 # fabricated-exchange

-A Fabric remake of Project E/Equivalent Exchange 2.
+A Fabric remake of the Minecraft mod Project E/Equivalent Exchange 2.
-Each item has its own "EMC" value attached to it.
+The mod attaches an "EMC" number value to every item.
 Some are worth more, some less.
-Transmute items and blocks into EMC, and EMC to different items you've obtained in the past.
+Transmute items and blocks into EMC, and EMC to different items you've obtained before.

 The mod is targetting 1.19.4.
 Once the mod is in a stable, feature complete state, I will port it to 1.19.2, 1.18.2, and then 1.16.5.
 Afterwards it will be upgraded to whatever versions after 1.19.4 that have the most mods.